Home News Site Map About Us Contact Us

 The General Synod Office has produced for enquiring couples a Form and Explanatory Statement concerning marriage in church after divorce.
 In future, when a couple wish to apply for a Common Licence, if one of them is a divorced person with a former spouse still living, the clergyman concerned should interview the couple, in accordance with the Advice to Clergy, and ask the couple to complete the Form and Explanatory Statement.
 The completed form should be submitted with the application for a Common Licence to the Diocesan Registrar, who will seek the advice of the Bishop.

-Whilst parishioners normally have the right to be married in the parish church of the parish where they live, a clergyman is entitled by law to refuse to remarry a divorced person in church whilst the former spouse is still living.
+Whilst parishioners normally have the right to be married in the parish church of the parish where they live, a clergyman or woman is entitled by law to refuse to remarry a divorced person in church whilst the former spouse is still living.
 (See Section 8 of the Matrimonial Causes Act 1965.)

 Back to top